rickosborne/skyline/story/iaso/022-starting-out.md

 The starter characters each have a set of starting gear, so you won't need to worry about finding weapons, armor, or tools before you start your adventure.

 {:.aside}
 The starting gear for most tabletop RPG characters will be fine — you shouldn't need anything special for this module.

+Narrators may want to glance at the [Story Graph](580-story-graph.md) to get a feel for the flow of the module.
+It has spoilers!

 Start your adventure by skipping ahead to the Adventure section's first entry: [100](100-mothers-crown.md).